Welcome to the Tales of a Kitchen Witch Blog.

 A little about my life:

 I’m a stay at home mom, writer, and artist.
 I’ve been married to James (in here he is often called the huz) since 2002.
-Our life revolves around our four children: Hannah, Patrick, Willow and Cooper.
+Our life revolves around our five children: Hannah, Patrick, Willow, Cooper, and Henry.

 I’m also a henna artist.
 Henna body art is made of a natural plant dye (latin name: lawsonia inermis) which stains the skin a reddish-brown color.
 Henna is never-ever black.
 My henna paste is made with body art quality 100% natural henna.
 I mix mine with lemon juice and oils to make it into the paste that is applied to the skin.
 I used to work a few nights a month at an Indian restaurant and I sometimes I get work from booking special occasions, weddings, parties and private appointments here and there.
 Its a good little side income for a stay at home mommy- and I’ve done some memorable parties.